projectara/greybus-spec/source/device_class.rst

 Greybus Battery Total Capacity Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Greybus battery total capacity operation allows the AP to determine the total capacity of the battery.

 Greybus Battery Total Capacity Request
 """"""""""""""""""""""""""""""""""""""

-The Greybus battery total capacity request contains no data beyond the message header.
+The Greybus battery total capacity request message has no payload.

 Greybus Battery Total Capacity Response
 """""""""""""""""""""""""""""""""""""""